video-game-coding-club/geometry-smash/DeveloperWorkflow.md

 title: "Developer Workflow"
 ---

-# Forking the repo
+# Fork the repository

 This step is only for developers that are not added as contributors to the repo.
 You can skip this step if you are a contributor and jump to [Create a new branch](#create-a-new-branch).

-Press Fork-button in Github and follow the instructions.
+A fork is created simply by clicking on the "Fork" button on the repository Github page and follow the instructions.

-# Clone the repo
+# Clone the repository

-In your forked repo press the Clone-button and copy the https or ssh link.
-Then use follow command.
+In your forked repository press the "Clone" button and copy the `https` or `ssh` link.
+Then use the following command.

 ~~~
-git clone you_link_here
+git clone REPOSITORY_URI
 ~~~

 # Create a new branch